Abortion in the United States: Federal legislation

 Beyond limitations pertaining to abortion in the context of federal funding, there is little federal legislation protecting or penalizing abortion in the United States.
 This is because the federal government is one of limited and enumerated powers, such that the Supreme Court has held that "direct control of medical practice in the states is beyond the power of the federal government" and that the federal government has no general police power to legislate over health, education, and welfare.

 The Partial-Birth Abortion Ban Act of 2003, Freedom of Access to Clinic Entrances Act of 1994, and Comstock Act of 1873 are some of the few pieces of existing federal law that provide substantive criminal provisions either protecting or penalizing abortion.
 The provisions in the Partial Birth Abortion Ban Act and the Freedom of Access to Clinic Entrances Act cover activity affecting interstate or foreign commerce, to which the former was upheld (against constitutional attack under the 5th amendment) by the Supreme Court in Gonzales v.
 Carhart (2007).
 The provisions of the Comstock Act primarily cover activity using the mail or postal system, and the Comstock Act was first upheld by Supreme Court in Ex parte Jackson (1878).

 The legality of abortion is frequently a major issue in nomination battles for the U.S. Supreme Court.
 Nominees typically remain silent on the issue during their hearings, as the issue may come before them as judges.
 In 2021, the Women's Health Protection Act, which would protect abortion rights by federal statute, was introduced by Judy Chu.
 The bill passed the U.S. House of Representatives but was rejected by the U.S. Senate.
 After the Dobbs decision, Merrick Garland, then-U.S. Attorney General, asserted that under federal law, states do not have the power to restrict access to FDA-approved abortion pills.

 On September 13, 2022, Republican senator Lindsey Graham introduced, and likewise failed to pass, federal legislation banning abortion nationwide after 15-weeks post-gestation with exceptions for rape, incest, and the life of the pregnant person, named the Protecting Pain-Capable Unborn Children from Late-Term Abortions Act.

 Penalties by state

-Currently, 12 states have criminal penalties for performing abortions, regardless of gestational age.
+Currently, 13 states have criminal penalties for performing abortions, regardless of gestational age.
 The penalties in states that have made abortion illegal vary, as outlined below.

 This chart lists only the penalties authorized specifically by the state laws which explicitly restrict (or ban) abortions.
 The chart does not address the risk of being prosecuted for violating any other law because of the abortion.
 The jurisprudence surrounding this question – whether laws such as "fetal-personhood laws", or laws originally intended to protect pregnant women and their pregnancies from external aggressors, can now also be used to prosecute women who obtain abortions, or who terminate their own pregnancies, deliberately or unintentionally – is unsettled, variable, and, in some states, unclear.

-States with criminal penalties that are blocked by a court, have yet to take effect, or are unenforced are denoted by a grey background.
+States with criminal penalties that are blocked by a court or have yet to take effect are denoted by a gray background.